-The TRIPLE SPLIT benchmarks the current state of the art in rattrapante function developments.
-Additional rattrapante hands on the minute and hour counters make it possible to stop lap and reference times that last as long as twelve hours.
-This required the design of a new manufacture movement of incomparable complexity.
+The TRIPLE SPLIT is the first mechanical split-seconds chronograph in the world that allows multi-hour comparative time measurements.
+Additional rattrapante hands on the minute and hour totalisers make it possible to stop lap and reference times of events that last as long as twelve hours.